evilmanimani/beets-navidrome_sync/README.md

 - Upload files to your remote SFTP storage directly from the beets prompt

-**Here's some crap documentation because I'm lazy courtesy, of Copilot (edited someone for clarification)**
+**Here's some crap documentation because I'm lazy, courtesy of Copilot (edited somewhat for clarification in parts)**

 # NavidromeSyncPlugin